pfinkbeiner/finewsletter-deprecated/README.md

 ```

 #### Redirects
-After each action there is a redirect option available.
-Either you stay on page and use a simple actino redirect or you can jump to a specified pageUid. _In this example you will be redirected to page with uid 40 after successfull subscription.
-After successfull unsubscribe you will be redirected to same page with different action, because its empty_
+After each action there are two redirect options available.
+Either you stay on page and use a simple action redirect or you can jump to a specified pageUid. _In this example you will be redirected to page with uid 40 after successfull subscription.
+After successfull unsubscribe you will stay on page with different action (template)._

 ```
 redirect {